cdapio/cdap/docs/developer-guide/source/security.rst

 security.authentication.loginmodule.className       <custom login module>
 ================================================  ===========

-In addition, any properties with the prefix ``security.authentication.handler.`` will be used when instantiating the login module.
+In addition, any properties with the prefix ``security.authentication.handler.``, such as ``security.authentication.handler.hostname``, will also be used when instantiating the login module.

 Custom Authentication
 ----------------------